Mahnz/5G-SA-Infra/README.md

 After the fist login, it will ask to change the password for a new one, but it can be skipped.

 > [!WARNING]
-> **They do NOT support variable substitution**, so if default values in `.env` file are changed, we would need to reach `grafana/dashboards/` and manually search and replace values such as influxdb uid or bucket in every `.json` file.
+> **They do NOT support variable substitution**, so if default values in `.env` file are changed, you would need to reach `grafana/dashboards/` and manually search and replace values such as influxdb uid or bucket in every `.json` file.